golang/tools/gopls/README-TODO-Johan.md

 ## TODO

-* Put the right contents in our `iic.go.golden` file
 * Actually start inverting if conditions in `invertifcondition.go`
 * Make the test cases valid.
 By putting the right thing in our `.golden` file, or by splitting up the test cases or something.
 Maybe both?